jaysylvester/citizen/README.md

     http://www.cleverna.me/article/id/237/page/2/ctzn_debug/params.session/ctzn_dump/view

 In `development` mode, you must specify the `ctzn_debug` URL parameter to enable debug output.
 Debug output is disabled in production mode.

+## Utilities

+The util directory within the citizen package has some helpful CLI utilities.

+### scaffold

+#### skeleton

+Creates a complete skeleton of a citizen app with a functional index pattern.

+    $ node scaffold skeleton

+Resulting file structure:

+    app/
+      config/
+        citizen.json
+      logs/
+      on/
+        application.js
+        request.js
+        response.js
+        session.js
+      patterns/
+        controllers/
+          index.js
+        models/
+          index.js
+        views/
+          index/
+            index.jade
+      start.js
+    web/

+Run `node scaffold skeleton -h` for options.

+#### pattern

+Creates a complete citizen MVC pattern.
+The pattern command takes a pattern name and options:

+    $ node scaffold pattern [options] [pattern]

+For example, `node scaffold pattern -f hbs article` will create the following pattern with a view file in Handlebars format:

+    app/
+      patterns/
+        controllers/
+          article.js
+        models/
+          article.js
+        views/
+          article/
+            article.hbs

+Use `node scaffold pattern -h` to see all available options for customizing your patterns.

+## License

+(The MIT License)

+Copyright (c) 2014 Jason Sylvester <jay@jaysylvester.com>

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.